 We will hold spaces to have difficult conversations when required, committed to being open to ideas, debate, challenge, and discussion, through formal and informal channels.

-We will support each other and hold ourselves to account, live our values and regularly review our working relationship.
+We will support each other and hold ourselves to account, act according to our values and regularly review our working relationship.

 To ensure we work in a trusting relationship we will be as transparent as we can be, whilst recognising that there are times this will be constrained.